Information

 – the Synod website www.nesynod.org under “Faith in Action.”

-The registration form, signed by your Pastor, along with a $100 deposit, must be submitted to Synod office no later than August 15th
+The registration form, signed by your Pastor, along with a $100 deposit, must be submitted to the Synod office no later than July 31st.

 For further information please contact Beatrice Santiago, Dean of the School of Lay Ministry – LucyB390@yahoo.com.